houshuang/blog/content/posts/2010-06-08-how-to-sync-slides-with-audiovideo-a-few-alternatives.md

 title: How to sync slides with audio/video, a few alternatives
 created_at: 2010-06-08 00:00:00 -0400
 kind: article
-tags:
-- academia/research
-- open access
-- screencast
-- screencasting
-- screenflow
-- SlideShare
-- tech
+tags: academia/research, open access, screencast, screencasting, screenflow, SlideShare, tech
 ---

 I really enjoy giving presentations and talks.
 They are a great way for